-While there is little empirical grounds to indicate the existence of defiers, the monotonicity assumption is unverifiable from the observed data alone.
-We therefore further consider a sensitivity function defined in Section \ref{sec:SA-Mono}.
-For simplicity, we assume $\zeta(\bm X)=\zeta$ does not depend on baseline covariates, and choose values of $\zeta$ under the range suggested in Proposition 2 of the Supplementary Material to ensure that the proportion of each principal stratum is not negative.
-Specifically, our previous analysis suggests that $\widehat p_1 =0.620$ and $\widehat p_0 = 0.064$, and therefore the range of $\zeta$ are expected to lie between $\left[0,1-\frac{\widehat p_1- \widehat p_0}{\min( \widehat p_1,1-\widehat p_0)}\right] = [0,0.103]$.
-This range motivates us to explore $\zeta = \{0,0.05,0.08,0.09\}$, and we present the results of $\widehat \Delta_g^{mr}(u)$ under each $\zeta$ in Figure \ref{fig:psce_sa_mono}.
-The results imply that the PSCE estimates among the always low-dose takers and compliers are robust even if there exist defiers.
-The PSCE among the always high-dose takers, however, are relatively sensitivity of $\zeta$.
-As $\zeta$ increases, $\widehat \Delta_{a}^{mr}(u)$ is further attenuated toward the null and the 95\% confidence bands also increase with a larger $\zeta$.
-This is likely because the existence of defiers reduce the sample size for the always high-dose takers, increasing the uncertainty for the PSCE among the always high-dose takers.
+We investigate the sensitivity of our PSCE analysis in the ADAPTABLE in the presence of defiers.
+For simplicity, we assume the sensitivity function $\zeta(\bm X)=\zeta$ does not depend on baseline covariates, and choose values of $\zeta$ under the range suggested in Proposition 5 in Web Appendix D.1 to ensure that the proportion of each principal stratum is not negative.
+Specifically, our previous analysis suggests that $\widehat p_{11} =0.653$ and $\widehat p_{01} = 0.060$, and therefore the range of $\zeta$ are expected to lie between $\left[0,1-\frac{ p_{11}- p_{01}}{\min( p_{11},1- p_{01})}\right] \approx [0,0.092]$.
+This range motivates us to explore $\zeta = \{0,0.05,0.08\}$, and the PSCE estimates becomes unstable if $\zeta>0.08$.
+The results in Web Figure 6 imply that the PSCE estimates among the always low-dose takers and compliers are robust even if there exist defiers.
+The PSCE among the always high-dose takers, however, are relatively sensitive of $\zeta$.
+As $\zeta$ increases, $\widehat \Delta_{a}^{\text{mr-mo}}(u)$ is associated with a wider 95\% confidence band.
+This is likely because the existence of defiers reduces the sample size for the always high-dose takers, increasing the uncertainty for the PSCE estimator among the always high-dose takers.}